-The poem conforms to the pattern of a traditional, fourteen line, Petrarchan sonnet.
+The poem conforms to the pattern of a traditional, fourteen-line, Petrarchan sonnet.
 The text is contained within one block, but can be separated into two sections.
 One containing eight lines, also known as an octave, and one with six known as a sestet.
 The rhyme scheme follows a pattern of ABBAABBACDCDEE, also characteristically Petrarchan.

-An important feature of Petrarchan sonnets which occurs within Donne’s ‘This is my play’s last scene’ is a turn between the first eight lines and following six.
-In the octave the speaker discusses the remainder of his life on earth and how “gluttonous death” is going to come for him.
-After his soul and his body are separate, the second half of the poem begins.
+An important feature of Petrarchan sonnets which occurs within Donne’s ‘This is my play’s last scene’ is a turn between the first eight lines and the following six.
+In the octave, the speaker discusses the remainder of his life on earth and how “gluttonous death” is going to come for him.
+After his soul and his body are separated, the second half of the poem begins.
 The sestet is dedicated to what happens to his soul immediately after death.
 It will rise away from the earth, and his sins will fall back to hell.
 They are going to remain there, with the devil, no longer able to tempt him.

-The clearest, and most prominent theme in the text is that of death.
+The clearest and most prominent theme in the text is that of death.
 At this point in the speaker’s life death has become an ever-present companion.
 It is something he is always having to deal with.
 But, as the poem make clear, he has found a way to manage his journey towards the end.
 His religious faith has allowed him to take an optimistic perspective on what is going to happen to his body and his soul.